Schedule an Appointment 1-305-251-8650

 Uric acid stones

-Uric acid stones form if one does not keep himself hydrated enough for long periods of time.
+Uric acid stones form if one does not keep themselves hydrated enough for long periods of time.
 Uric acid is poorly soluble in urine and needs a lot of fluids to stay dissolved.
-Acidic low volume urine is the perfect recipe for these stones to form.
-High-protein diet can also contribute to the formation of uric acid stones.
+Acidic volume urine is the perfect recipe for these stones to form.
+A high-protein diet can also contribute to the formation of uric acid stones.

 Cystine stones

-The rarest type of kidney stone, these occur if you have a hereditary disorder known as cystinuria, which leads to unusually high levels of an amino acid known as cystine in your urine.
+The rarest type of kidney stone occurs if you have a hereditary disorder known as cystinuria, which leads to unusually high levels of an amino acid known as cystine in your urine.

 What are the main symptoms of kidney stones?